RoiDiaz/BattleTank/README.md

 # BattleTank
 A open-world head-to-head tank fight game.
-Tutorial from the UE4 Developer course.
+This project is a tutorial from the UE4 Developer course.